carlostighe/apache-flask/README.md

 `docker run -d -p 80:80 --name <name> apache-flask`

-Alternativly, you can use docker-compose with:
+Alternatively, you can use docker-compose with:

 `docker-compose up -d`